EV News Round-Up: UK Hits Million EVs, & UK Drivers Unhappy with Public EV Charging

 The survey is to be followed up by a £5.5 million rollout to improve the EV charging infrastructure in the region, with the council stating its focus is on “lower powered 'destination' chargers to support EV drivers without access to home charges and where the private sector is unlikely to install their own."

-At the moment, there are already 450 charging stations across Cornwall - most fitted with two charge points to allow charging for two EVs at once.
+Currently, there are already 450 charging stations across Cornwall - most fitted with two charge points to allow charging for two EVs at once.

 Small Czech company beats major brands by launching first electric off-roader on UK market